davidkorea/AWS/03_JupyterHub_K8s_mydomain.md

 2. [Setting up JupyterHub]()
 3. [Tearing Everything Down]()

 These codes still run on the host which installed kops.
+All settings followed by official manual.

 ## 3.1 Setting up Helm
 > Helm, the package manager for Kubernetes, is a useful tool for installing, upgrading and managing applications on a Kubernetes cluster.
 Helm packages are called charts.
 We will be installing and managing JupyterHub on our Kubernetes cluster using a Helm chart.